-Property values continue to increase (as measured by the quarterly sales/assessment ratio) after the precipitous decline in property values during the last revaluation period.
-The following graph provides a look at the Sales Ratio from 2000 through 2016.
+Property values continue to increase (as measured by the quarterly sales/assessment ratio) after the precipitous decline in property values during the 2013 revaluation period.
+The following graph provides a look at the Sales Ratio from 2000 through the recently completed 2017 revaluation period.
+Since base values remain static through 2021, the Sales Assessment ratio does not generate additional resources.